bitpay/wallet/README.md

 -------

 *Copay* implements a multisig wallet using p2sh addresses.
 It supports multiple wallet configurations, such as 3-of-5 (3 required signatures from 5 participant peers) or 2-of-3.
-To generate addresses to receive coins, *Copay* needs the public keys of all the wallet participants.
-Those public keys are incorporated into the wallet configuration and are combined to generate a single address to receive a payment into the shared wallet.
+To create a multisig wallet shared between multiple participants, *Copay* needs the public keys of all the wallet participants.
+Those public keys are incorporated into the wallet configuration and are combined to generate a payment address with which funds can be sent into the wallet.

 To unlock the payment and spend the wallet's funds, a quorum of participant signatures must be collected and assembled in the transaction.
 The funds cannot be spent without at least the minimum number of